scalr-tutorials/webhook/README.md

 Note that the trigger rule checks the scalr signature and checks that the request was signed less than 5 minutes before it was received.
 Please make sure that NTP is enabled on both your Scalr server and your webhook handler to prevent any issues.

+To get started, downlooad the [latest `-scalr` binary release](https://github.com/scalr-tutorials/webhook/releases), copy the `webhook` binary corresponding to your architecture to a working directory, and then read on the original documentation of the tool below.

 Original documentation:

 # What is webhook?